andrewschmidt/HiUni-Reports/readme.md

 ## What’s a report?

 A report consists of three pathways.
-Each pathway is a step-by-step walkthrough of a high-value route you could take through higher education.
+Each pathway is a step-by-step walkthrough of a different route you could take through higher education.
+These routes are carefully chosen to have a high return on investment (ROI).

 A pathway is rarely as simple as attending one university for four years.
-For example, you might complete your general studies at community college, finish your degree at a university, then complete career-specific licensing via an online school.
-A pathway would detail all of that, choosing a school at each step with a particularly high return on investment (ROI).
+For example, you might complete your general studies at community college, finish your degree at a university, then complete career-specific licensing via an online course.

 ## Could I run this myself?